What Is 3 Percent Of 1400

 Finance and Banking

 • Interest Rates: Calculating interest on loans or savings accounts involves percentages.
-For example, if you have a savings account with an annual interest rate of 3%, you can calculate the interest earned on a principal amount of $1400.
+As an example, if you have a savings account with an annual interest rate of 3%, you can calculate the interest earned on a principal amount of $1400.

 • Investment Returns: Investors use percentages to determine the return on their investments.
 If an investment of $1400 yields a 3% return, the profit can be calculated.